By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 What if I didn't know about a lien?

 Ignorance typically doesn't excuse non-payment.
 Lienholders have specific filing requirements, and your attorney should conduct lien searches before disbursing funds.
 If an unknown lien surfaces after disbursement, you remain personally liable.
-This underscores why thorough lien investigation before spending any settlement funds is essential.
+This is exactly why thorough lien investigation before spending any settlement funds matters so much.

 Will my attorney automatically pay all liens?